Plutarco Elías Calles: End of the Maximato and exile

 Cárdenas had been associated with Calles for over two decades; he had joined Calles's army in Sonora in 1915.
 For that reason, Calles and his allies trusted Cárdenas, and Calles believed he could work with Cárdenas as he had with his predecessors.
 Cárdenas soon asserted himself as an independent.
 Conflicts between Calles and Cárdenas arose not long after Cárdenas was sworn in.
 Calles opposed Cárdenas's support for labor unions, especially his tolerance and support for strikes, while Cárdenas opposed Calles's view.

 Cárdenas started to isolate Calles politically, removing the callistas from political posts and exiling many of his political allies: Tomás Garrido Canabal, Fauto Topete, Emilio Portes Gil, Saturnino Cedillo, Aarón Sáenz, Nicolás Rodríguez Carrasco, Pascual Ortiz Rubio and finally Calles himself.
 Calles and head of the labor organization CROM, Luis N. Morones, one of the last remaining influential callistas and one-time Minister of Agriculture, were charged with conspiring to blow up a railroad and placed under arrest under the order of President Cárdenas.
 These were false accusations, framing Calles to exile him.
-Calles was deported to the United States on 9 April 1936 along with the three last highly-influential callistas in Mexico—Morones, Luis León (leader of the Radical Civic Union in Mexico), and General Rafael Melchor Ortega (one-time Governor of Guanajuato).
+Calles was deported to the United States on 9 April 1936 along with the three last highly influential callistas in Mexico—Morones, Luis León (leader of the Radical Civic Union in Mexico), and General Rafael Melchor Ortega (one-time Governor of Guanajuato).
 His son Alfredo and his secretary were also exiled.

 In exile in the United States, Calles was with family and lived in San Diego.
 During this time, he also befriended José Vasconcelos, the Mexican philosopher who had previously been a political enemy.

 Return from exile and final years

 With the Institutional Revolutionary Party now firmly in control and in the spirit of national unity, President Manuel Ávila Camacho (1940–1946) allowed Calles to return to Mexico under the reconciliation policy of Cárdenas's successor in 1941.
 He spent his last years quietly in Mexico City and Cuernavaca.

 Back in Mexico, Calles's political position became more moderate; in 1942, he supported Mexico's declaration of war upon the Axis powers.
-Upon his return to Mexico he became interested in spiritualism, attending weekly sessions at the Mexican Circle of Metapsychic Investigations, and coming to profess belief "in a Supreme Being".
+Upon his return to Mexico, he became interested in spiritualism, attending weekly sessions at the Mexican Circle of Metapsychic Investigations, and coming to profess belief "in a Supreme Being".

+He died in Mexico City at 14:20 CST on 19 October 1945, 24 days after his 68th birthday, of a hemorrhage after surviving surgery earlier that week.